- About us

 A child can be registered as an Australian citizen if one of their biological parents was an Australian citizen at the time of their birth.
 A child must be registered as an Australian citizen before they apply for an Australian passport.

-The London office processes citizenship by descent applications for clients residing in the UK, Ireland and the following countries: Andorra, Ascension Island, Austria, Belgium, Bosnia Herzegovina, Canary Islands, Croatia, Czech Republic, Denmark, Estonia, Faeroe Islands, Falkland Islands, Finland, Former Yugoslav Republic of Macedonia, France, Germany, Gibraltar, Greece, Greenland, Hungary, Iceland, Israel, Italy, Kosovo, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Saint Helena, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Vatican City.
+The London office processes citizenship by descent applications for clients residing in the UK, Ireland and the following countries: Albania, Andorra, Ascension Island, Austria, Belgium, Bosnia Herzegovina, Bulgaria, Canary Islands, Croatia, Czech Republic, Denmark, Estonia, Faeroe Islands, Falkland Islands, Finland, Former Yugoslav Republic of Macedonia, France, Germany, Gibraltar, Greece, Greenland, Hungary, Iceland, Israel, Italy, Kosovo, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Saint Helena, San Marino, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Vatican City.

 This page contains information on the following: